ANTHROPOLOGY 101: INTRODUCTION TO ANTHROPOLOGY (HSC)

 Fall.
 Credit, four hours.
 Evolution of the human species, fossil populations, human variation, and primate behavior.
 Weekly lab.

 Fall.
 Credit, three hours.
 The cross-cultural study of gender and sexuality.
 We pay special attention to the way genders are performed and the important role of language in the construction of genders.
 While all cultures identify and mark differences in gender, there is an incredible diversity in the ways that they do so.
-In this course, we will explore the ways the people from different times and different communities imagine, practice, experience, challenge, and impose ideas of gender and sexuality.
+In this course, we will explore the ways people from different times and different communities imagine, practice, experience, challenge, and impose ideas of gender and sexuality.

 Spring (alternate years).
 Credit, three hours.
 The history of race – as a scientific concept and as a dominant factor of social identity – from its eighteenth-century origins to the falsification of the biological race hypothesis by modern genetics.